-- Using a digital or Polaroid camera, take a picture of each helper.
-(Many public libraries loan these free of charge.)
+- Take a picture of each helper.
 After the visitors leave, ask the children to dictate a few facts that they remember about each helper.
 Mount the pictures and sentences on large paper and staple into a book for the class library.

 - Ask: Who needs to help in our community?
 Allow the students to brainstorm and remind them that: "Everyone is a community helper in our community!"

 - Through class discussion, make a list of jobs that need to be done in the classroom/school common area to make it the best place to learn.
 Using the colored paper, have each child trace and cut out a hand pattern and label it with their name.
 Ask each student to decide what one thing on the list they are willing to do for the common good, and attach their hand to the list near that job.
 Set a time for the "jobs" to be done.

 - Make a list of ways to improve our neighborhoods, for example, build a park with toys, have more sidewalks to ride bikes on, clean up the trash, etc. Ask the learners to decide why these things should be done.
 Who should do these projects?

 - Discuss who it is in the neighborhood that does take care of the commons areas (those that belong to everyone) in the neighborhood.
 Do the police officers pick up trash or do volunteer groups?